grenaud/unix_pipes_tutorial/README.md

 Since this code prints out all the numbers as we did in `random_name_generator`, we will process it as we did in `hello_world.py`.

-This code also provides the `runtime`.
+This code also provides the `runtime`, which printed out directly to the `stderr`.
 By measuring the runtime, you can evaluate how quickly the program generates the desired number of random integers within the specified interval.
 This information is crucial for optimizing the code, especially when scaling up to generate larger datasets or integrating the generator into larger applications where performance may impact overall system efficiency.
 And while this process ongoing, you can check memory or CPU usage by using `htop`, as we talked about in the previous section.

 # Prime Checkers (Naive and 4 Others)